Pratit-Praveen/ZoomBot-Meeting-Attender/README.md

-# zoombot which attends your meetings (Zoom-Meeting-Attender)
+# Zoombot which attends your meetings (Zoom-Meeting-Attender)
 This is a ZoomBot created to attend your zoom meetings.